 The ruling does not eliminate a dual agency situation, which remains very lucrative for the real estate brokerage companies.
 As a buyer, you may face more paperwork and better disclosures, but you should remember that this allows the broker to collect commission checks from both the buyer and seller.

-At Elika Associates, last year we launched our Los Angeles Network of Buyer’s Agents.
+At Elika Real Estate, last year we launched our Los Angeles Network of Buyer’s Agents.
 We are providing the same level of dedication to helping L.A. buyers find their dream home that our New York City clients have been receiving for years.

 Our networks of agents strictly represent the buyer.
 This means there is no dual agency and the corresponding complications that come along with it.
 There are no conflicts of interest.
 In fact, if an exclusive buyer’s agent receives information that helps you in your purchase, he/she has a fiduciary obligation to pass it along.